giangdip2410/watkins-ay250-s2018-hw/Final_Project/README.md

 ### 3. Background of Code

 The main code that was written is called `DIDV.py`.
 As explained in the proposal, this code is made to take in an array of traces from our detector (a transition edge sensor, or TES).
 These traces are essentially measurements of the current flowing through the TES.
 Since these sensors operate in the transition between normal and superconducting (hence the name), the resistance of the TES will depend on both changes in temperature and changes in current.
 We can understand this complex dependence in the small signal limit by fitting the response of the current through the TES to a square wave jitter in the voltage across it.
-As long as we know the resistance of the TES, as well as the resistance of the various electronics in the circuit, then we can determine what the complex admittance ($\partial I/\partial V) of the TES, which allows us to calculate many other aspects of the detector ($\partial I/\partial P$, the expected noise of the detector, the expected energy resolution of the detector, etc.).
+As long as we know the resistance of the TES, as well as the resistance of the various electronics in the circuit, then we can determine what the complex admittance (dI/dP) of the TES, which allows us to calculate many other aspects of the detector (dI/dP, the expected noise of the detector, the expected energy resolution of the detector, etc.).

 ### 4. What I've Done

-What I have done is written a fitting routine that takes an array of traces, deconvolves the trace to get the measured $\partial I/ \partial V$, fits the complex admittance in frequency space to four different fitting models (a 1-pole model, a 2-pole model, a 3-pole model, and a 2-pole model that allows the use of prior knowledge of parameters), saves the results of the fit, and creates plots of the fit in time domain/frequency space, as well as some diagnostic plots (to see distributions of means, slopes, ranges, and skewnesses).
+What I have done is written a fitting routine that takes an array of traces, deconvolves the trace to get the measured dI/dV, fits the complex admittance in frequency space to four different fitting models (a 1-pole model, a 2-pole model, a 3-pole model, and a 2-pole model that allows the use of prior knowledge of parameters), saves the results of the fit, and creates plots of the fit in time domain/frequency space, as well as some diagnostic plots (to see distributions of means, slopes, ranges, and skewnesses).

 In this code, I save the data to an HDF5 file via h5py, use parallel processing to deconvolve the traces faster than serial, use matplotilb to create many plots, and use numpy and scipy extensively.